yannick-beot-sp/vscode-sailpoint-saas-connectivity/README.md

 The SailPoint SaaS Connectivity extension makes it easy to:

-- View, edit users and add them to roles
+- View, create, update (rename), delete, upload a zip or deploy local zip for a SaaS connector
-- View roles users and add users
+- View, stream logs from sources

 <p align="right">(<a href="#readme-top">back to top</a>)</p>